 Inequitable access to good quality end-of-life care persists for many Australian citizens.
 This includes Aboriginal and Torres Strait Islander people and people from culturally and linguistically diverse backgrounds.
-Other groups that experience inequitable access to care include people with acquired or congenital intellectual disability, patients dying from diseases other than cancers, and people living in residential aged care facilities, some of whom are under 65 years of age, living with one or more chronic diseases.
-Inconsistent care is more prevalent in rural and remote communities in Australia.
+Other groups that experience inequitable access to care include people with acquired or congenital intellectual disability, patients dying from diseases other than cancers, and people living in residential aged care facilities (RACFs), some of whom are under 65 years of age, living with one or more chronic diseases.